 Featuring over 12 million data sets, the Global Disability Inclusion & Mercer report on The State of Disability Employee Engagement is an unprecedented opportunity for C-Suite leaders, Diversity Leaders and HR Professionals to better understand what is likely 15-20% of your employee population.
-Please join us as we gather the report’s lead investigators for a critical discussion on what works, what does not, and how to improve efforts to empower talented employees with disabilities.
+We gathered the report’s lead investigators for a critical discussion on what works, what does not, and how to improve efforts to empower talented employees with disabilities.

-Also joining this conversation will be RespectAbility’s own Director of Inclusive Philanthropy and Development, Franklin Anderson.
-Franklin will help facilitate the discussion of how the Mercer report reflects critical lessons learned in the field of non-profit management and how organizations can better operationalize disability inclusion best practices.
+Also part of this conversation was RespectAbility’s own Director of Inclusive Philanthropy and Development, Franklin Anderson.
+Franklin helped facilitate the discussion of how the Mercer report reflects critical lessons learned in the field of non-profit management and how organizations can better operationalize disability inclusion best practices.

 Meg O’Connell is the CEO & Founder of Global Disability Inclusion.
 She has worked with some of the world’s top brands across a variety of industries and has been implementing and leading disability inclusion efforts for large organizations since the mid-‘90s.

 She is an experienced Human Resource professional who has won numerous awards for her work, developing talent management strategies, customer solutions, employee engagement, and corporate marketing/branding campaigns, all geared towards including people with disabilities in the workforce, workplace, and marketplace.